 The Group has exposure to income taxes in several jurisdictions of which a portion of these taxes arose from certain transactions and computations for which ultimate tax determination is uncertain during the ordinary course of business.
 The Group recognises liabilities of expected tax issues based on their best estimates of the likely taxes due.
 Where the final tax outcome of these matters is different from the amounts that were initially recognised, such differences will impact the income tax and deferred tax positions in the year in which such determination is made.
-The carrying amount of the Group's current income tax payable as at 30 June 2012 was approximately RMB2,384,000 (2011: RMB1,824,000).
+The carrying amount of the Group's current income tax payable as at 30 June 2013 was approximately RMB3,849,000 (2012: RMB2,384,000).
+The carrying amount of the Group's deferred tax assets as at 30 June 2013 was RMB1,847,000 (2012: RMB Nil).